CitizenOneX/frame_vision_translation/README.md

-# Frame Vision Text Recognition
+# Frame Vision Translation

-Uses Google ML Kit Text Recognition to extract text from images taken from Brilliant Labs Frame
+Uses the Brilliant Labs Frame camera to take a picture that includes some text, uses Google ML Kit text recognition then translation to translate the text and display it on Frame